jiakechong1991/coser/README.md

 Our data is currently undergoing internal review for safety concerns.
 The complete dataset and models will be released after safety checks, expected in February 2025.
 We have released the unorganized code to help understand our implementation.
 The organized version of the code will also be ready in February 2025.

+For reference, we have provided example files in the following directories:
+- `data/`: Sample data files showing the expected format and structure
+- `exp/`: Example simulation and evaluation results from our experiments

 ## Setup

 Install necessary dependencies via: